WORDS BY HOLLY MARGERRISON

 As for macgraw, corsage-style dresses with semi-sheer ivory fabrics and floral embroidery have all the details you could want on a contemporary bridal dress, whilst Loulou brings all the tulle designs on blazer dresses to steal the show.

-Colourful and print wedding dresses:
+Colorful and print wedding dresses:

-Colourful and print wedding dresses mark a true celebration and the best way to break tradition after a year of rule-following.
+Colorful and print wedding dresses mark a true celebration and the best way to break tradition after a year of rule-following.

 Molly Goddard dishes out all the trimmings — expect flared feather-trim gowns in vibrant red hues for a modern, unique wedding dress and enjoy basking in the limelight all night.
 Watch as the hem on the Jacquemus leaf-print maxi dress twists and turns in synchronization with your body, or glide from guest to guest in Halpern’s emerald green flowy silk blend.